EliottAdad/AssignementRos/README.md

              - The name of the sensor (char* or std::string)
              - An array of vector to store the datas of the image.
 It should be a contigous array of uint8_t since your grascale values are encoded on a byte.
              - An accessor method to read the value of a pixel from indexes .
-             - A setter method to write the values of a pixel from indexex.
+             - A setter method to write the values of a pixel from index.
              - A **serialize** method to turn the image data structure into a bytestream
              - A **deserialize** method fill the data structure from a bytestream.